 Professional soilless mix has better water-holding, oxygenation, and porosity traits than soil, and gives the grower the ability to more totally control the feed program.

-Soilless mix can be reused, and is generally more free of pests and soil diseases than soil is.
+Soilless mix can be reused, but over time the peat becomes water repellant.
+It’s generally more free of pests and soil diseases than soil is.
 However, peat-based mixes are created using environmentally damaging practices.

 Growing Marijuana In Rockwool or Coco Coir